 Confidence.
 I wonder whether it was The Mount’s an all-female environment, (as well just astounding teaching) but I was able to put up my hand and speak out without the fear that being wrong could make me look like foolish.
 That spirit of open-minded debate with the ability to say, “You’re right; I’ll reconsider my perspective,” was definitely essential to my learning.

 Lydia Harris, who taught English, was a positive influence.
 Her gentleness was such a joy.
 She taught me how to enjoy reading for the pure pleasure of it, to enrich your soul not just to pass an exam.
 At the end of College II, she gave us each a page of book recommendations.
 I’ve still got that little faded page she’d written in her spidery handwriting of all these books that she loved and felt should be with us as companions through our lives.

-Describe a moment in your career thus far in which you felt connected to your Mount education
+Can you please describe a moment in your career in which you felt connected to your Mount education?

 I mentioned about the Library, which instilled in me a passion for always seeking quiet, studious places; vital for writing.
 It is a very direct line to my first day at The Mount, when I sat in the Library on my own, looked around and felt at home in that wood panelled, peaceful space.